Skip navigation

 Staying Healthy

 Keep up to date with your vaccinations.
 Get a flu shot every year.
-Ask your provider if you need a pneumonia shot.
+Ask your provider if you need a vaccination to prevent pneumococcal infections (sometimes called a pneumonia shot) and a COVID-19 vaccine.

 Ask your provider about other checkups you may need, such as to test your cholesterol level, blood sugar level, and a bone scan for osteoporosis.